At a Glance

 ✨Tip Number 4

 Familiarise yourself with the company’s values and mission.
-Tailoring your conversation to align with their goals during interviews can set you apart and show that you’re a great cultural fit for the organisation.
+Tailoring your conversations to align with their goals can set you apart from other candidates and show that you're a good cultural fit for the organisation.

 We think you need these skills to ace Plant Manager